-Quantitative analysis involves the study of numerical statistics reporting the crime history of a site and surrounding neighborhood.
+Quantitative analysis involves the study of numerical statistics reporting the crime history of a site and the surrounding neighborhood.
 While extremely valuable in assessing high rates of crime, this type of analysis can comment only on past reported and documented incidents.

 Security experts recognize that a review of past criminal incident history is important to assessing future crime potential.
-However, experts also know that statistics alone can be insensitive to considerations such as changes in the use of a facility, new management, construction, and rapid changes in the character of the neighborhood; it thus may not provide a completely reliable picture of the current risk of crime.
+However, experts also know that statistics alone can be insensitive to considerations such as changes in the use of a facility, new management, new security measures, construction, and rapid changes in the character of the neighborhood; it thus may not provide a completely reliable picture of the current risk of crime.

 As attractive as such a method is for its simplicity, crime foreseeability cannot always be evaluated by uniform time and distance criteria.
-In an urban area, a one-mile radius would generally be too large, losing the relevant data among useless statistics.
+In an urban area, a one-mile radius would generally be too large, losing relevant data among useless statistics.
 A one-mile radius could extend past the boundaries of a city, county, or police reporting zone resulting in invalid data comparisons.

 The point is that there is a danger inherent in using arbitrary and inflexible evaluation parameters.
 This is a practical circumstance where quantitative analysis is particularly vulnerable.
 This is why each property must be evaluated based on its own set of factors and conditions.

 A qualitative evaluation is more subjective but offers the missing human component and physical perspective to numerical crime data.
-Among the considerations here are the physical attributes and condition of the property, the effect of adjacent businesses, zoning impact, land use, and traffic patterns.
+Among the considerations here are the nature of the premises, physical attributes and condition of the property, the effect of adjacent businesses, zoning impact, land use, and traffic patterns.
 Cold crime statistics cannot provide this information.
 This type of evaluation is what provides ordinary people with the basis for their judgments about the relative safety of a location.

-This type of survey is like viewing the property from the criminal perspective.
+If done timely, this type of survey is like viewing the property from the criminal perspective.
 It allows the security expert to recognize the crime potential and realistically evaluate what security solutions are reasonable, under the circumstances.

-Crime Foreseeability: Evaluation Components
+Crime Foreseeability Evaluation Components

 There are three easily distinguishable components of a commercial property, called factors here, to consider when assessing crime foreseeability.
-Certain elements exist within these factors that may or may not contribute to a finding of foreseeable crime.
+Certain elements exist within these factors that may or may not contribute to a finding about foreseeable crime.